How to Check a Vehicle for a Tracker

 - Boot compartments

-Bluetooth trackers are small enough to be hidden inside bags, child seats, or personal items.
+Bluetooth trackers are small and can be hidden inside personal items.

 Step 5: Listen for Audible Alerts

-Some Bluetooth trackers emit a chirping sound after being separated from their registered owner for a period of time.
+Some trackers emit a periodic sound after being separated from their owner.

-If you hear a faint periodic chirp while stationary, investigate calmly and methodically.
+If you hear a faint chirp, investigate calmly and methodically.

 - Do not damage suspected devices

-If legal proceedings are involved, improper removal may affect evidentiary value.
+If legal matters are involved, improper handling may affect evidence.

 - You cannot locate a suspected device